What Type of Drywall to Use

 Fire Resistant Drywall can be broken down into three categories based on how well it holds up when subjected to intense fire.
-These categories are Standard Drywall, Firecode X, and Firecode C. In laboratory tests, Standard Drywall is able to withstand fire of temperatures in excess of 1800°F for about 10 minutes.
+These categories are Standard Drywall, Firecode X, and Firecode C. In laboratory tests, Standard Drywall can withstand a fire of temperatures above 1800°F for about 10 minutes.
 Firecode X does better, lasting about 45 minutes.
 Firecode C provides the most fire resistance, lasting over an hour in similar tests.

 Specific municipal regulations usually outline what level of fire rating is necessary for certain applications.
 Architectural drawings generally give details as to which type of drywall is required.
-As a general rule, Firecode X rated drywall is required when designing 1 hour firewalls and Firecode C rated drywall is used in the design of up to 3 hour firewalls.
+As a general rule, Firecode X rated drywall is required when designing one-hour firewalls and Firecode C rated drywall is used in the design of up to three-hour firewalls.
 However, local building codes should be used to develop a specific building plan.

 Moisture or Mold Resistant Drywall

-One type of drywall panel that claims resistance to mold has paper on the front and back of the gypsum just like regular drywall.
-However, the paper used is embedded with a broad spectrum antimicrobial additive said to resist mold growth.
+One type of drywall panel that claims resistance to mold has a surface paper on the front and back of the gypsum just like regular drywall.
+However, the paper used is embedded with a broad-spectrum antimicrobial additive said to resist mold growth.
 This type of Mold Resistant drywall can be installed and finished just like standard drywall.
 While it provides some protection against mold, it can fail when subjected to excessive or repeated moisture.

-A second type of drywall that claims resistance to mold completely eliminates the use of paper on the front and back of the gypsum.
+The second type of drywall that claims resistance to mold, eliminates the use of paper on the front and back of the gypsum.
 The surface of this type of drywall features a fiberglass mat front and back.
-This type of drywall usually also includes a broad spectrum antimicrobial additive which prevents the growth of mold.
+This type of drywall usually also includes a broad-spectrum antimicrobial additive that prevents the growth of mold.

 Because Fiberglass-mat drywall does not have a paper surface, extra work may be needed in finishing.
 Drywall seams can be taped and coated just like is done with standard drywall.
 If the finish called for exposes all or part of the drywall panel surface, a skim coat is needed before priming and painting.
 For example, as with all smooth wall finishes, one or perhaps two skim coat is needed with this type of drywall.
 Even with textures like, Knockdown, Skip Trowel, or Santa Fe, where some of the drywall panel shows through the texture, a skim coat is needed before painting.